nkantar/GHT.vim/README.md

 ## Contributing

-Feel free to [create issues](https://github.com/nkantar/GHT.vim/issues/new 'New Issue') and submit pull requests.
+Feel free to [create](https://github.com/nkantar/GHT.vim/issues/new 'New Issue') and [tackle](https://github.com/nkantar/GHT.vim/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22 'Help Wanted') issues.
 No, there are no templates at this moment... :smirk:

-You can also [get in touch](mailto:nik@nkantar.com 'Email me'). :love_letter:
+You can also get in touch via [email :love_letter:](mailto:nik@nkantar.com 'Email me') or [Twitter :bird:](https://twitter.com/nkantar '@nkantar').